matijapretnar/eff/readme.txt

      * The command generates an ml file with the same name that runs on OCaml 2.0.2.

-3) You can access the help through the command
+3) You can display the list of top-level options using the command:

      ./eff.native -help